matter-labs/foundry-zksync/README.md

 If you get errors like `(code: -32601, message: Method not found, data: None)` - you are probably using a `send` method instead of `zksend`.

+### 'Could not get solc: Unknown version provided', 'checksum not found'

+Try providing the older solidity version to use by setting ``--use 0.8.17`` for example and remove the `zkout` directory to make sure that all artifacts are recreated.

+Under the hood, we're downloading 2 compilers:

+* solidity (solc) - usually into ~/.svm
+* zkCompiler (zksolcs) - usually into ~./zksync

+The errors above usually come from solidity compiler download manager.
+It downloads the list of versions from one place (that is often udpated), but the list of binary packages is downloaded from another location (that is often hardcoded).